 Should I get unlimited calls and texts?

-Unlimited texts are a given with Three, regardless of whether you get an Essential or Advanced plan.
+Unlimited texts are a given with Three.
 But lots of plans do place restrictions on calls - usually 200 or 600 minutes.
 If you don't actually make that many calls from your mobile, then you can bag a cheaper deal by going for one of these.
 Chatterboxes should pay extra for unlimited minutes or, if you're going for a big data deal anyway, make use of apps like WhatsApp or the network's Three inTouch and use data calling.

 How does TechRadar make money from SIM only deals?

 If you buy a phone after visiting this page, TechRadar will be paid a small commission by the network or reseller you buy from.
 This money is paid by the site you buy from and thus does not affect the amount you pay for your phone contract.
 If you go direct to the site you buy from, you would pay the same amount.